dev-jelly/tiny-elephant/README.md

 print('======== UPDATED!! =========')

-# You can check user 5 more similer than before.
+# You can check user 5 more similar than before.
 for user in users:
     print(user, imc.most_common(user, count=10))

 ```
 And this is result.
 ```